farazrahman/db-driven-api-for-beginners/README.md

    2. load.py

 ### Instructions for execution
-To execute the app follow the steps below:
+To execute the project follow the steps below:
 NOTE- IDE used Pycharm

 1. Clone the repository